patryktrajder/Cut-Calculator-for-Exhaust-Tube/README.md

 # Cut-Calculator-for-Exhaust-Tube
-This program calculates the size of cutting pipes needed to make the right angle
+This program calculates the size of cutting pipes needed to make the right angle.

 # how to use
 1. The program is used via the command line